hnuti-brontosaurus/php-bis-api-client/README.md

 ## Administration units

-Retrieve information about all administration units:
+For retrieving information about all administration units:

 ```php
 $parameters = new \HnutiBrontosaurus\BisClient\Request\AdministrationUnit\AdministrationUnitParameters();